 - No LMI — the government guarantees the loan so you don't pay Lenders Mortgage Insurance

-That last point is significant.
+The no-LMI point is significant.
 LMI on a low-deposit loan can easily run into the tens of thousands of dollars.
 Avoiding it is a genuine financial win.

 First Home Super Saver Scheme (FHSSS)